amirreza-saffarian/reock-compactness-reserve-design/README.md

 The file `point_datasets.xlsx` should also be placed in the `data/` directory when using `load_forest_data1.py`, since this loader reads spatial-coordinate data for some landscape instances from this file.

-Additional preprocessed files required by specific instances should be stored in the `output/` directory.

 ## Running the Code